 Tony Sabat, BIM / CAD Technical Specialist at SSOE, recently authored an article on the SPAR 3D blog titled “Who Owns the Data?”
 The value of data has been tremendous to the built environment.
 But as data capture grows, who really owns this data?
 Data has been seen as the new oil, but does that analogy fit the value proposition of the industry?
 With the nuances of the data we look to extract, this can be a confusing question.
 In this article, Tony investigates these questions and discusses how data ownership can evolve.
 Read more

-Lauren Collier, Associate AIA, Department Manager, VDC Global Initiatives and Senior Associate at SSOE Group, recently authored an article in New Equipment Digest where she explains that Advance Work Packaging (AWP), an industry response to a reduction in resources and the overall cost and capital of projects, is built on the premise that aligning engineering and procurement packages results in more efficient productivity.
-She notes that by creating these packages to deliver work industrial projects can be delivered at higher quality, even faster, and with less cost.
-Here are details on advantages, key solutions to challenges, and insights for today’s leaders.
+Lauren Collier, Associate AIA, Department Manager, VDC Global Initiatives and Senior Associate at SSOE Group, recently authored an article in New Equipment Digest where she explains that Advanced Work Packaging (AWP)—an industry response to a reduction in resources and the overall cost and capital of projects—is built on the premise that aligning engineering and procurement packages results in more efficient productivity.
+She notes that by creating these packages to deliver work, industrial projects can be delivered at a higher quality, faster, and with less cost.
 Read more

 Josh Zimmerman, Section Manager for SSOE’s BIM2Fab™ Steel Group, recently authored an article in New Equipment Digest where he explains how an innovative Virtual Design and Construction (VDC) project approach allows architecture and engineering firms, such as SSOE, the ability to bring the detailing and steel fabrication optimization process in-house at the beginning of the project instead of the middle—saving real time and real dollars.